-- Check prerequisites; - Hand round Course Schedule for folk to fill in.
+- Has everyone registered?
+Collect evidence of registration (CR Form) - Has everyone got their course paperwork with them - Check prerequisites - Hand round Course Schedule for folk to fill in

-Introduction to the Course, Coach Award Pathway, Role and Remit and British Canoeing Awarding Body Coaching Pathway:
+Introduction to the Course, Development Coach Pathway, Role and Remit and British Canoeing Awarding Body Coach Pathway:

-- Provide an overview of the journey to Open Water Canoe Coach (Advanced Water) Assessment and the options, along with the role and remit of an Open Water Canoe Coach (Advanced Water); - Provide an overview of the qualifications beyond the Coach Award to allow further individual discussion as is required during course; - Quick run through of programme for the course and in more detail Day 1 (consider pre-warning/setting up coaching sessions planned for Session 5); - Reinforce the aim of the training to build on existing experience and learning (e.g. Core) to develop their discipline specific coaching; - Identify resources (eLearning, books, etc.) available for them to get stuck into.
+- Provide an overview of the journey to White Water Canoe Coach (AW) Assessment and the options, along with the role and remit of a White Water Canoe Coach (AW). - Provide an overview of the qualifications beyond Coach Award to allow further individual discussion as is required during course. - Quick run through of programme for the course and in more detail Day 1 (consider pre-warning/setting up coaching sessions planned for session number 5). - Identify resources (books etc.) available for them to get stuck into.